radanalyticsio/oshinko-specs/config-maps-for-spark-confs.md

 tuning are being done.
 Oshinko needs a more dynamic way to control the cluster configuration files.

+Additionally, since a spark image is shared between master and workers, there is no way using the image method to differentiate configs between master and worker nodes.
+One size must fit all.

 ## Proposed solution

 ConfigMap objects mounted as volumes on the spark master and worker